nathancarter/weblurch/doc-src/repo-migration-plans.md

    explanations to be accurate and up-to-date after all the recent migration changes.
 Test often as you write, using the Gulp task that builds the documentation.
 Commit.
+ * [ ] Update `setup.litcoffee`, in which I formerly commented out the
+   section linking to the developer tutorial from the Help menu.
+Now you can add that link back in, to the new developer tutorial.

 ## Migrating unit tests